 On Windows 10, you can upgrade your system by going to Settings and clicking on Update & Security.
 On this screen, you can click Check for updates to see the newest version available for your computer.

-If you're on an older version of Windows, this handy blog post from Microsoft contains links to the download files, as well as instructions on how to access and install files on your computer.
+this handy blog post from Microsoft contains links to the download files, as well as instructions on how to access and install files on your computer.

 Like Microsoft and the NSA, we highly recommend you upgrade your system as soon as possible.
 With the threat of a malware epidemic looming large over PC users, any proactive defenses will likely be far more effective than just staying offline -- especially since this exploit can allow hackers to work their shady business without your knowledge.